rogelioprieto/linux-tips/exfat_read_hard_disk_or_usb_in_ubuntu.md

-# Exfat partition. how to read a hard disk or usb with exfat format in Ubuntu
+# Exfat partition.
+How to read a hard disk or usb with exfat format in Ubuntu

 ## Problem: